All Products

 Background information

-• Dataphin supports user authentication to access its services.
-After successful authentication, the user is added to all tenants, except for the metadata warehouse tenant.
+• Users can access Dataphin through authentication.
+After a user is authenticated, they are added to all tenants except for the metadata warehouse tenant.

-• Dataphin does not automatically add members to tenants.
-The tenant's system administrator must manually add users.
+• However, Dataphin does not automatically add a user as a member to a tenant.
+The tenant's system administrator must add the user manually.

 Integration plan

-• Register an application on the OAuth service provider's website to obtain the client ID and client secret, which are essential for application authentication and authorization.
+• Register an application with your OAuth service provider (SP) to obtain a client ID and client secret.
+This information is used for application identity verification and authorization.

 Description